syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/header-footer.md

 # Headers and Footers

-Document editor supports headers and footers in its document.
+Document Editor supports headers and footers in its document.
 Each section in the document can have the following types of headers and footers:

 * First page: Used only on the first page of the section.
 * Even pages: Used on all even numbered pages in the section.